jcmatase/vacations-manager/back-end/README.md

 # vacations-manager-spring-react
-An Expense Manager Application with a Spring MVC backend and a React frontend.
+A Vacation Manager Application with a Spring MVC backend and a React frontend.